 5 – Feeding Your White Fire OG

 Calcium is also vital because it helps facilitate the absorption of other nutrients, preserves the plants’ cell structure, and helps facilitate photosynthesis.
-Likewise, a magnesium deficiency will stunt plant growth, and as it is mobile, it will spread throughout the plant if you do nothing about it.
+Likewise, a magnesium deficiency will stunt plant growth.
+As it is mobile, it will spread throughout the plant if you do nothing about it.

 6 – Beware of Bud Rot

 As White Fire OG grows bushy, it is susceptible to mold infestation if the humidity level is too high.
-Bud rot is one of the most common forms of mold, and it begins on the stem inside the bud before spreading outwards.
-When left unchecked, it will produce spores which spread throughout your cannabis garden.
+Bud rot is one of the most common forms of mold.
+It begins on the stem inside the bud before spreading outwards.
+When left unchecked, it will produce spores that spread throughout your cannabis garden.

-Initially, bud rot is white, but it becomes grey and black once it takes complete hold on your plants.
-By this stage, the buds are squishy and your plant is ruined.
+Initially, bud rot is white, but it becomes grey and black once it takes complete hold of your plants.
+By this stage, the buds are squishy, and your plant is ruined.
 If you spot grey bud rot, discard the plant immediately.

-You can prevent it by keeping the temperature high, and humidity at moderate levels.
-It is also important to invest in high-quality fans to provide good airflow.
+You can prevent it by keeping the temperature high and humidity at moderate levels.
+It is also essential to invest in high-quality fans to provide adequate airflow.
 Prune and trim White Fire OG once its foliage becomes dense.
-We also recommend watering plants first thing in the morning to control humidity in the room.
-When growing outside, keep an eye out for rainfall, and do everything you can to dry your crop after a rain shower.
+We also recommend watering plants first thing in the morning to control the humidity in the room.
+When growing outside, keep an eye out for rainfall.

-In most growing guides, you will see broad ranges for humidity which is deliberate because certain strains need more or less humidity than others.
-When growing marijuana, it is important to understand that relative humidity (RH) refers to the amount of water that air can hold at a certain temperature.
+In most growing guides, you will see broad ranges for humidity.
+This is deliberate because certain strains need more or less humidity than others.
+Relative humidity (RH) refers to the amount of water that air can hold at a specific temperature.
 When the temperature is high, you should reduce RH, and vice versa.

 As White Fire OG is indica-dominant, it can handle lower temperatures and humidity levels.
-While you can keep the RH of White Fire OG seedlings at 70%, be sure to reduce it to approximately 60% during the vegetative stage.
+Keep the RH of White Fire OG seedlings at 70%.
+However, be sure to reduce it to approximately 60% during the vegetative stage.
 In the early stages of blooming, reduce the RH to 50% and aim to drop it gradually.
-By harvest time, the RH should be no higher than 40%and can be as low as 30%.
+The RH should be no higher than 40% and can be as low as 30% by harvest time.

 8 – What About pH?

-The pH of your plants’ water and soil determines its ability to absorb nutrients.
+The pH of your plants’ water and soil determine their ability to absorb nutrients.
 When the pH lies in the ideal range, nutrients are water-soluble, which means they are readily available to the plants.
 When the pH level is outside the range, your crop will find it hard to absorb nutrients.
-Invest in a pH meter to quickly check the level; it could help you find out if your plants are suffering from a deficiency.
+Invest in a pH meter to quickly check the level; it could help you determine if your plants are suffering from a deficiency.

-The general rule is to keep pH between 6.0 and 6.8 when using soil, and between 5.5 and 5.8 when using an inert growing medium.
-However, White Fire OG grows best in more acidic soil so it is best to keep the pH level at the lower end of those ranges.
+The general rule is to keep pH between 6.0 and 6.8 when using soil.
+When using an inert growing medium, keep the pH level between 5.5 and 5.8.
+However, please note that White Fire OG grows best in more acidic soil.
+Therefore, it is best to keep the pH level at the lower end of those ranges.